 - Governor Bill Lee Executive Order: Gov. Lee issued an extensive executive order March 19 in light of COVID-19.
 The order includes a temporary extension of license renewals and fulfilling CE requirements from the Dept. of Commerce & Insurance, which includes the Tennessee Real Estate Commission (TREC).
 We are awaiting confirmation of the exact length of the extension, but this will provide much-needed relief to many of our REALTOR® members when it comes to their license.
 See item 27 (page 9) in the governor’s full order HERE.

-- TREC Allows Education Direct to Licensees: The Tennessee Real Estate Commission (TREC) announced it will permit classroom delivery of CE courses direct to licensees until May 18, and to any other future date to coincide with Gov. Bill Lee’s orders.
+- TREC Allows Education Direct to Licensees: The Tennessee Real Estate Commission (TREC) announced it will permit classroom delivery of CE courses direct to licensees, and to any other future date to coincide with Gov. Bill Lee’s orders.
 TREC will ask that each class be recorded and kept as a file, and that TREC be provided a link in advance of the class to monitor if he chooses.
 Members: check with your local REALTOR® association for class options.

 Our friends at the Institute for Real Estate Management (IREM, home of the CPM® certification) offer a webpage to help property managers navigate issues related to COVID-19. including a “From the Front Lines” video posted 4/2/20 focusing on customer service during this challenging time.
 Details: HERE